-This is one of the most common resume formats.
-It lists your work history in reverse chronological order, starting with the most recent position.
-It is often headed with a “Career Objective” section.
-We will talk about these sections in more detail later in this post.
+This is the most common resume format, but it might not be the best if you don’t have much previous work experience.
+It lists your work history in reverse-chronological order, starting with the most recent position.
+It’s often headed with a Career Objective section.
+We’ll talk about these sections in more detail later in this post.

 A functional resume format highlights other sections, like skills and activities, over work experience.
 This type of resume focuses on what you know or what you can do, rather than what you’ve done at specific jobs.

 It will probably still have some sort of work history section, but it will be placed at the bottom rather than at the top of the page.
-Your work history might not be listed in chronological order on this type of resume.
+Your work history might not necessarily be listed in chronological order on this type of resume.
 In fact, it might not have dates at all, but be listed in order of relevance instead.

 Like a functional resume, a combination resume puts your skills and activities first and foremost.
-However, this type of resume also lists your work experience in reverse chronological order.
+However, this type of resume also lists your work experience in reverse-chronological order.
 It just doesn’t put it near the top like a chronological resume does.

 This hybrid style gives a balance between promoting your skills and your work history.

 Your resume always needs to include your name and contact information.
 List your name, phone number, email address, and city and state at the top of your resume.
 You don’t need to include your full street address.

 Everything else can be adjusted to fit your unique experience.
 For example, your resume could include any of the following:

 Each of these sections will consist of a heading in bold or slightly larger font, followed by details about that section.
 For example, under the Education heading, you might list the schools you attended and the subjects you focused on.